Promoting your freelance technical writing business

 Paid website promotion.
 Increased visitors to site, but did not increase sales.

 Cold calling/flyers.
-In the early days of trading, this brought TechScribe approximately 40% of all new clients.
+In the early days of trading, this brought TechScribe approximately 40% of all new customers.
 Nowadays, we do not do much cold calling, although we do still send out marketing leaflets.
-This generates some interest, but we do not get much business from it.
+This causes some interest, but we do not get much business from it.

 Business networking and word-of-mouth referrals.
 This accounts for approximately 25% of our business.